stepbrobd/ysun/static/txts/nix.md

 I suggest anyone that wants to try out Nix not to use the official installer, but to use the
 [Nix Installer](https://github.com/determinatesystems/nix-installer) by
 Determinate Systems.
-It installs Nix, while providing a way to remove it from your system.
+It installs Nix, while providing a way to easily remove it from your system.

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install --no-confirm
 ```

-## The Only Correct Way of Using Nix
+## Flakes?

 If you are following online guides, a lot of those will probably tell you to run some commands start with `nix-env` or `nix-channel`, don't use it!
 Those `nix-`